Negative pressure in shear thickening band of a dilatant fluid: Experiment

-We use the potatostarch particles (Hokuren) of irregular shape with their sizes distributed over the range of $5\sim 30\,{\rm \mu m}$ [Fig.1 (c)].
-The powder is dried for 24 hours at $60^\circ \rm C$ and 35$\%$ humidity.
-We prepare 39 wt$\%$ mixture with the density matched aqueous solution ($\rho=1.76\,{\rm g/cm^3}$) of cesium chloride (CsCl).
-The mixture fills the container up to $\ell=23\,{\rm cm}$ from the bottom with its surface open to the air.
+We use the potatostarch particles (Hokuren) of irregular shape with their sizes distributed over the range of $5\sim 30\,{\rm \mu m}$ [Fig.\ref{fig:expset}(c)].
+The powder is dried for 24 hours at $60^\circ \rm C$ and 35$\%$ humidity, and then the water-starch mixture is prepared with the density matched aqueous solution ({$\rho=1.75\,{\rm g/cm^3}$}) of cesium chloride (CsCl).

-For lower $S_e$, we observe steady rotation.
-However, when $S_e$ exceeds a critical value around 0.1kPa, the flow shows {\it shear thickening oscillation}, i.e. periodic alternation between the thickened and the relaxed states under a constant external shear stress\cite{naga}.
-The frequency is around 20 Hz and {only weakly dependent on the external stress $S_e$ and the flow width $h$.